juliusmendizabal/ECE-2112-PA-2/README.md

 A = np.arange(1, 101).reshape(10, 10) ** 2
 ```

-To find the integers that are divisible by 3, we use the modulus (%) operation as an argument index in accessing the elements in the array.
+To find the integers that are divisible by 3, we use the modulus (%) operator as an argument index in accessing the elements in the array.
 ```python
 div_by_3 = A[A % 3 == 0]
 ```

 We were also tasked to save the result as div_by_3.npy
 ```python
 np.save("div_by_3.npy", div_by_3)
 ```

 Thank you for reading!